Burnallover/frisquet-mqtt/README.md

-# Not up to date !!!!!!
-Coming soon

 This arduino code is made for a heltec_wifi_lora_32_V3.
 It will automatically create sensors buttons, and an input select in Home Assistant with Mqtt discovery.
 Sensors are :